Avaiga/taipy-doc/docs/manuals/core/entities/scheduling-and-job-execution.md

 # Submit a scenario, pipeline, or task

 In a Taipy application, running the Core service is required to execute jobs.
 To see how you can run different Taipy services, please refer to the [Running Taipy services](../../running_services/index.md) page.

 !!! important "Preventing configuration update when the Taipy Core service is running"

     After running the Core service, all configuration will be blocked from update to prepare for job execution.

+In this section, it is assumed that <a href="./code_example/my_config.py" download>`my_config.py`</a>
+module contains a Taipy configuration already implemented.

 To execute a scenario, you need to call the `taipy.submit()^` method: